Zombies+

 local function CanSeeTarget(Target)

--- Roblox raycasts can be used to check line of sight between two positions
+-- roblox raycasts can be used to check of line of sight between two positions

 local Origin = jason.HumanoidRootPart.Position